TL;DR

 Regulatory Reality Check

-Major health agencies—WHO, CDC, EMA—do not endorse enzyme supplements or nutraceutical stacks for COVID-19 or vaccine adverse events.
+Major health agencies do not endorse enzyme supplements or nutraceutical stacks for COVID-19 or vaccine adverse events.
+These include WHO, CDC, and EMA.
 Integrative and functional medicine clinics may offer protocols, but most rely on extrapolated data.
 Documentation should include informed consent and lab monitoring.

 Spontaneous adverse event reporting systems like VAERS capture suspected reactions.
 They don't confirm causality.
 Anyone citing VAERS as definitive proof needs a statistics refresher.